Top 5 packaging innovation take-outs from FDIN conference

-But there are examples of where it can really work: Heinz beans were synonymous with a tin can yet their more recent packaging innovations saw them move into a safely microwavable plastic pot and then into mini-pots delivering convenience.
+But there are examples of where it can really work: Heinz beans were synonymous with a tin can yet Heinz’s more recent packaging innovations saw it move into a safely microwavable plastic pot and then into mini-pots, delivering convenience.

 We have seen similar examples if we look at the yogurt category – a product that previously always required two hands to eat.
-Deliver the same product through a squeezable pouch pack and tah-dah – you have a credible on-the-go yogurt offering that is super easy for consumers.
+Deliver the same product through a squeezable pouch pack and, tah-dah, you have a credible on-the-go yogurt that is super easy for consumers.
 Added value.

 A challenge and consideration, of course, is the initial CAPEX required to implement a new pack into your existing lines but the upfront investment can unlock a world of opportunities.

 We can also think about smarter packaging (not technically ‘smart packaging’ – we’ll get onto that later) but packaging that does all or some of the job for you.
 We’ve seen Pepsico deliver Walker’s crisps in a pack that turns into a bowl and Tesco delivering a similar concept for bagged salad.

 The next generation of consumers – from younger millennials to our emerging Gen Z-ers – are highly conscious of their impact on the world.
 This makes their purchases more considered; a brand must jump through multiple hoops to satisfy the consumers of tomorrow.